UP-macroecology/Keuth_RedListSDMs_2024/README.md

 # Red List criteria underestimate climate-related extinction risk of range-shifting species

-Raya Keuth<sup>1</sup>, Susanne Fritz<sup>2,3</sup>, Damaris Zurell<sup>1</sup>
+Raya Keuth<sup>1</sup>, Susanne A. Fritz<sup>2,3</sup>, Damaris Zurell<sup>1</sup>

 1. University of Potsdam, Institute of Biochemistry and Biology, Potsdam, Germany
 2. German Centre for Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig, Germany
-3. Institute of Biodiversity, Ecology and Evolution, Friedrich Schiller University Jena, Germany
+3. Friedrich Schiller University Jena, Institute of Biodiversity, Ecology and Evolution, Jena, Germany

 ### ABSTRACT:

+Climate change causes global species redistribution and elevates extinction risk, making early identification of vulnerable species critical for timely conservation.
+The IUCN Red List provides guidelines for assessing climate-related extinction risk using species distribution models (SDMs) and spatially explicit population models (SEPMs).
+However, a systematic evaluation of these guidelines is currently missing.
+Using simulations of virtual species with diverse life-history traits and range dynamics, we found that SDMs consistently underestimated extinction risk for range-shifting species.
+This was due to a concave relationship between population size and habitat loss, which contradicts the linear assumption in the Red List guidelines.
+For range-contracting species, SDMs provided adequate warning times.
+Probabilistic extinction estimates from SEPMs provided delayed warning for all species, particularly for highly threatened ones.
+Our results reveal key limitations of current Red List guidelines under climate change.
+Based on our findings, we provide tentative recommendations for updating the IUCN Red List guidelines.

 Keywords: IUCN Red List, extinction risk, species distribution models, climate change, virtual species, spatially explicit population models

 This repository contains the R scripts needed to reproduce all results and plots.

-Funding: This study was supported by the German Research Foundation DFG (grant no. ZU 361/6-1)
+Funding: This study was supported by the German Research Foundation DFG (grant no. ZU 361/6-1).
+S.A.F. gratefully acknowledges the support of iDiv funded by the German Research Foundation (DFG– _FZT 118, 202548816) and of the Leibniz Competition by the Leibniz Association (P52/2017).

 ---------------------------------------------------------------
 **Workflow**